hasmitha111/first-follow/README.md

 The program will prompt you to enter the number of productions, then the productions themselves, and then the non-terminal symbol for which the First and Follow sets are to be computed.
 The program will then output the First and Follow sets for the specified non-terminal symbol.

+## Notes
+The program assumes that the input grammar is in Chomsky Normal Form, and may not work correctly for grammars that do not meet this assumption.
+Additionally, the program assumes that the user enters valid input and does not perform input validation.

+## Sample Input

+Enter the Number of productions:
+4
+Enter the Productions:
+A=bBa
+B=baA
+C=aBc
+A=a
+Enter the elements whose first and follow is to be found: A

+Enter the elements whose first and follow is to be found: B

+Enter the elements whose first and follow is to be found: C